wendyxz/evaluation/README.md

 # Per-Minute-Evaluation Script
-Script that generates average accuracy and error per minute for face and body detector
+Script that calculates average accuracy and error per minute of a face and body detector that counts people entering and exiting an exposition

 ## Technologies
 Project is created with: